 Let’s look into how a business sells its technology to another using this methodology.
 If a business expresses an interest in buying a specific technology, this “propelling the inclination” method may help in securing a deal with this potential customer in case the latter doesn’t state clearly his requirements or the problem his business is facing, which may be a reality.
 When a salesman starts to enumerate the features of the product to a potential customer, he should be smart enough to perceive and decipher which feature(s) the customer regards as significant.
 His description may include some features which really do not matter to the customer at all, and at the same time those features whose proper detailing will be propelling enough to incline the customer towards buying the product- these are the features that will make the difference and should be capitalized.
 Hence, the salesman’s knowledge of the exact requirements of the customer play a crucial role.

 To make a successful deal in the B2B technology-selling domain, a thorough analysis of the potential customer’s business and the problem his business is facing is necessary.
-This could be readily achieved by simply asking questions from the buyer about his issue and need; if being inquisitive is not an option, then the salesforce should focus on analyzing the need of the buyer and come up with an effective reasoning for the purchase.
+This could be readily achieved by simply asking questions from the buyer about his issue and need; if being inquisitive is not an option, then the salesforce should focus on analyzing the need of the buyer and come up with an effective reasoning for the The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince..
 Once the salesforce understands the problem that the business is facing and needs a solution for, they should try and give as much information as they can regarding that characteristic of their offered product which actually relates best to and solves the problem of the customer.
 In other words, they should structure their sales presentation around that feature which would be the most appealing one for the buyer.
 This would prove effective because of the fact that this is the very feature that the customer is interested in, since it solves his problem.
 Hence, the description of the features of customer interest is the propelling force.

 This ensures that the requirements of the customer are met, and he has got what he was looking for.
 Finally, it is the time to make the customer feel that he has secured a great deal, i.e., just adding some icing on the cake.
 So, after explaining the feature that caught the customer interest in the product, the salesman should elucidate the other qualities of it to ensure that the customer feels that he is getting more than what he desired.
 Also, a mention of our hero-salesman’s line “for this price, this is one of the best offers for your requirements” can effectively close a successful deal.
 At the end, the company has sales and more importantly, happy customers.